About Me

 What’s This?

-This site is a portfolio, blog, and notebook.
+A portfolio, blog, and notebook.
 I set it up to practice turning thoughts into words.
 It’s become a way for me to share my ideas with others.
 Here’s some more about me:

 What Do You Do?

-My passion is building interesting, technical solutions to real-world problems.
-I am broadly interested in academic research, software development, strategy consulting, competitive debate, and data science.
 Previously, I conducted research on reproducibility, resilience dividends, cancer bioinformatics, and natural language processing.
-I’m a former debate coach at Bronx Science and brief writer at Premier Debate.
+I’m a former debate coach at Bronx Science and former brief writer at Premier Debate.
+I spent stints writing for the Berkeley Economic Review and the Daily Californian.
+I used to teach CS 61A, Berkeley’s introductory Python course, through CSM and course staff.

 Can We Talk?